EdoPedrocchi/RicercaMente/Projects/IPO/indexIPO.md

 ## Research objective

-How do we decide whether an IPP is a success or failure in the short term?
+How do we decide whether an IPO is a success or failure in the short term?

 1. If  "**Target stock price after completion USD**" <  "**Target stock price 1 week after completion USD**" < "**Target stock price 1 month after completion USD**" , The IPO is a "succes"
 2. If  "**Target stock price after completion USD**" >  "**Target stock price 1 week after completion USD**" > "**Target stock price 1 month after completion USD**" , The IPO is a "failure"